Suicide attack: Cold War era literature and mythology

+The Revolt (1951)

 Left: Exhibit in the Lehi Museum depicting the prisoners in red uniforms.
 Right: The most famous Irgun attack, the 1946 King David Hotel bombing, was not a suicide attack as such.
 (Note: one bomber was killed, but he was shot.)
 However, many of the technical and propaganda techniques they used have now become ubiquitous in modern terrorism, including groups who have prolifically used suicide bombing.

-The Revolt (1951)

-The Revolt, written by Menachem Begin before he became Prime Minister, tells the story of the Lehi (referred to by their translated name's acronym, F.F.I.
+TheRevolt, written by Menachem Begin before he became Prime Minister, tells the story of the Lehi (referred to by their translated name's acronym, F.F.I.
 "Freedom Fighters of Israel" in early English editions) and Begin's own Irgun fighters during the Jewish insurgency in Palestine.

 The Revolt influenced groups from a wide variety of ideologies.

 Some of these groups were the groups began using suicide attacks in the 1990s.

-The book was allegedly found Osama bin Laden's al-Qaeda organization.
+The book was allegedly found in Osama bin Laden's al-Qaeda organization.

 Begin praised his militants' willingness to die, "These two wonderful young men greeted the sentence with the singing of Hatikvah".

 The "two wonderful young men" we're the two who blew themselves up in 1947, he described their deaths, "even before they put on their red uniforms.
 They too held their heads high when they faced their judges… But they did not reach the gallows.
 They too sang on the threshold of death — a song of faith in God: 'Lord of the world who reigned before creation'.
 But their song ended with a great explosion which shattered the silence of the prison in occupied Jerusalem".
 (Note: "Lord of the world who reigned before creation" is a translation of Adon Olam.)

 In 1977 the author became prime minister, after previously being in opposition.
 Historical militants featured prominently in his political speeches.
 He praised the actions of his militants during the insurgency in Palestine in the 1940s, including the leader of the cell who bombed the King David Hotel (killing 91 people and 1 terrorist).
-His favourites were, again, the two young militants who blew themselves up in Jerusalem prison in 1947.
+His favourites were, again, the two young militants who blew themselves up in Jerusalem prison in1947.